-We also offer the opportunity for suitably qualified candidates to follow a specialism option in either mathematics or science.
+We also offer the opportunity to follow a specialism option in mathematics, music, PE or science.

-In year 1 trainees will undertake a mixture of centre-based and school based training.
-This will include a formally assessed placement within their preferred age phase.
-Centre-based training focuses on the core and foundation curriculum areas and professional studies.
-This training is based largely at Hillborough Junior School in Luton.
-Sessions also take place in other settings, including partnership schools and a special school.
-In addition you will have the opportunity to focus on the areas of special educational needs and developing early reading through directed placements.
-All centre-based training takes place during the school day (9:15am - 4pm).
+In year 1 trainees undertake a mixture of centre and school based training.
+This will includes a formally assessed placement within their preferred age phase.
+Centre-based sessions focus on the core and foundation curriculum areas and professional studies.
+This training is based at Hillborough Junior School in Luton.
+Sessions also take place in other settings, including a special school.
+In addition there is the opportunity to focus on special educational needs and early reading through directed placements.
+Centre-based training takes place during the school day (9:15am - 4pm).

 Year 2 will focus predominantly on school-based training, with two formally assessed teaching practices taking place.
 There will be some tutorials at the Shire base.
 Trainees will also complete their academic assignments within this year.
 You will be expected to attend school for the normal hours expected of a teacher, to allow you to meet with staff, attend relevant training and meetings, assess learning and prepare for lessons.
 This will vary across placement schools but is likely to be at least 8:15am - 4:30pm.